CarsonScott/easydata/README.md

     db.get_attrs('p1')
     >>> {'x':5, 'y':6}

-The total set of information regarding a particular object may be extracted:
+A copy of the total set of information defining a particular object may be extracted:

     db.extract_object('p1')
     >>> {'key': 'p1', 'value': None, 'type': 'point', 'attributes': {'x': 5, 'y':6}}

-An extracted object may be edited and then reinserted back into the database:
+An extracted object may be edited and inserted back into the database:

     p2 = db.extract_object('p1')
     p2['key'] = 'p2'